slnsrn/webtools_coding/README.md

 I chose to implement the validation feature as a simple function to be passed to the field configuration that returns an error string when there's a validation error.
 An empty string indicates _no error_.
 This way the component is more generic, and lets the user be flexible.
 If I was working on this project professionally, I would consider to create a collection of basic validation functions and provide it to be used in combination with the Form component.

+### `useFormUtils` hook

+I created a hook to split out initialization of the form state and validation logic into their own file.
+This keeps the Form component cleaner.
+Event handlers are kept in the Form component itself.

 ### Tests
 Tests covering the functionality in Form component, and in App covering the return values are added.